rust-lang/cargo/src/doc/faq.md

 % Frequently Asked Questions - Cargo Documentation

-# Is the plan to use Github as a package repository?
+# Is the plan to use GitHub as a package repository?

 No. The plan for Cargo is to use crates.io, like npm or Rubygems do with npmjs.org and rubygems.org.